scra88le/taxonomySca88le/_posts/2019-7-16-Lepidoptera-butterfly.md

 --------

 # Taxonomy of the Butterfly

-The Lepidoptera comprises about 174,000 known species; those which have been described by science.
-Butterflys are currently divided into seven families, that are shown below together with their common names.
-Species within the superfamily Papilionoidea, comprise six of these families (*Hedylidae* being the excluded family), each have species within the United Kingdom.
+The Lepidoptera comprise c.174,000 known species; those which have been described by science.
+Butterflies are currently divided into seven families, that are shown below together with their common names.
+Species within the superfamily Papilionoidea (the Scudder butterflies), comprise six of these families (*Hedylidae* being the excluded family), each having species within the United Kingdom.
 The seven families are outlined below:

 * *Hedylidae* - American moth-butterflies
 * *Hesperiidae* - Skippers